 Albarrie offers different types of machining, such as milling, routering, and drilling to cut, trim and shape final products into irregular profiles.
 These finished profiles include concave or convex shapes, beveled edges, or holes.
 Albarrie utilizes a variety of different equipment to fabricate its custom Fullback Rollers, Separator Rollers, Durafiber Boards, and Hard Felt Pad.

 Albarrie’s unique chemical impregnation process includes fully submerging fibers into a resin to produce a hard, durable product that’s similar to wood.
 This process allows the fabric to be machined if needed.
-Albarrie uses chemical impregnation in its production of Durafiber Boards, Fullback Rollers, Stiffened Felt Pads and Rollers, and Separator Rollers.
+Albarrie uses chemical impregnation in its production of Durafiber Boards, Stiffened Felt Pads, and Rollers to Roller Covers.

 FILM & MEMBRANE LAMINATION